You might not love the idea of paying for a PlayStation Plus subscription, but that R750 a year includes a massive bounty of free games.

 Abyss Odyssey (PS3)

 ACE Team makes some distinctively weird games (see Zeno Clash and Rock of Ages), and Abyss Odyssey looks like it’s right in the same ballpark.
 This side-scrolling action roguelike has deeper fighting mechanics than most platformers and sets your heroes off into stunning, surreal fantasy worlds.
-Reviews were mixed, but at the very least this PS3 pick will surely feel very unique.
+Reviews were mixed, but at the very least this PS3 pick will feel very unique.

 Rally up!
 WRC 5: FIA World Rally Championship is a couple years old at this point, so the names and locales may not be fully up to date, but this authentic rally racer should still be well worth a look for anyone still rocking a PS3 at this point.
 You’ll find 13 tracks here across a wide variety of terrain, with online showdowns available to show off your speeding supremacy.